 2. Install ceiling fans

-Jones highly recommends ceiling fans, although many consumers don’t fully understand how they work.
+Mayer highly recommends ceiling fans, although many consumers don’t fully understand how they work.
 The fan cools you down by triggering evaporation from your skin and forcing warm air away from you.
 The thing to remember is: fans cool people, not rooms, so it’s best to turn them off when you leave.

 Using a ceiling fan can make you feel anywhere from three to eight degrees cooler.